lparolari/programming-exercise-template/README.md

 - `macros.tex` where you can find some useful commands and macros (more information [here](https://github.com/lparolari/latex-macros)).
 - `prooftree.tex`, a handy packages for creating prooftrees (needed by `macros.txt`).

+## Example

+You can see how the template looks like in releases: see the last release [here](https://github.com/lparolari/programming-exercise-template/releases).

 ## Author

 Luca Parolari <<luca.parolari23@gmail.com>>